KhuzaimaSajjad61/product-recommender/README.md

 See the LICENSE file for details.

 ## 🤝 Contributing
-We welcome contributions to improve the recommendation system!
+We welcome contributions to improve the recommendation system!<br>
-If you have suggestions, bug reports, or want to submit a feature, feel free to:
+If you have suggestions, bug reports, or want to submit a feature, feel free to:<br>

-• Open an issue
+• Open an issue<br>
 • Submit a pull request